Since 1993, we have created the opportunity for over 2,200

 arts community in Sacramento.

-Sacramento Children’s Chorus provides a program that allows
+The Sacramento Children’s Chorus provides a choral experience

 We understand your concerns about privacy on the Internet and